Caleb TerBush

-High school career
+Early life

 TerBush went to Metamora Township High School in Metamora, Illinois.
 There he was a three sport athlete.
 For football he was coached by Pat Ryan, and led his squad to 14-0 record and Class 5A state championship.
 After the season, he was named first team all-area and all-conference, and special mention all-state after passing for 1,575 yards and 16 touchdowns with just three interceptions, while rushing for 859 yards with 16 touchdowns.
 As a result, he was selected team co-Most Valuable Player.
 As a freshman and junior, he played as a wide receiver.
 As a college recruit, he was listed as a three-star prospect ranked as the #32 quarterback nationally by Scout.com, and ranked as #6 player in Illinois by Rivals.com.

 TerBush committed to Purdue University on September 29, 2007.
 TerBush was not heavily recruited, and was discovered at Joe Tiller's passing camp, the same way Purdue found former Boilermaker great Kyle Orton.